JimSeker/saveData/README.md

 `fileSystemMediaStoreDemo` show you how to access the DCIM and pictures directory (easily changes to video).
 This allows you to access the media on the SDcard, but any other file types.

+`fileSystemMediaStoreRecAudioDemo` This example uses the mediastore to record and play files on the music directory.  actually in a subdirectory, music/recording.
+There is a picker for filenames and to choose which files to play.
+Note, you will need to record at least one file in order to play something.

 ---

 **Sqlite Examples:**